 Sharon Griffin grew up in Telford, attended the University of Wolverhampton and graduated with a BA (Hons) degree in 3D design (ceramics).

-Sharon Griffin had her very first exhibition with us in August 2017 and exhibited again in June 2018.
-She will return again with a new body of work in 2019.
+Sharon Griffin has had exhibitions with us in 2017 & 2018.
+She will return again with a new body of work in May 2019.